MultiplEYE-COST/wg1-experiment-implementation/README.md

 ## Set up conda environment with our own PyGaze version
 It is easiest if you set up your own virtual environment.
-You'll find a description of how to set up a conda env below, but can use another env if you prefer something else.
+You'll find a description of how to set up a conda environment below, but can use another environment if you prefer something else.

 **IMPORTANT**: in `environment.yml` you'll find all the dependencies you need for the project.
 We're using a different PyGaze version than the one that is installed when using `pip install pygaze`.
-If you set up the env following the instructions below, this won't be an issue.
-If you do it differently, just make sure you have the PyGaze version installed that is specified in `environment.yml`
+If you set up the environment following the instructions below, this won't be an issue.
+If you do it differently, just make sure you have the PyGaze version installed that is specified in `environment.yml` (it is a link that points to the GitHub repository where it is currently located.)

-1. **Install conda / miniconda**
+**1. Install conda / miniconda**

    If you don't already have conda or miniconda installed you need to do it if you want to use the repo with a conda environment.
 Miniconda should be enough for our purposes.